How many times have you heard or even thought the following to yourself,

-“I want to be like [someone you admire], they caught all the breaks.”
+“I want to be like [someone you admire], they catch all the breaks.”

 “There are already established leaders in what I want to do.”

 If you’ve had any of the thoughts above, you’re not alone.
 Today’s technology constantly bombards us with material that’s ripe for self-loathing & comparison to everyone else.
+As a professional, you may feel compelled to constantly monitor your brand.
+Maybe you obsessively tweak your LinkedIn profile, or cyberstalk your peers/competitors profiles.
 “Keeping up with the Jones family.” has jumped to the next level as you can see every perfect day documented on Facebook, Twitter, Tumblr, blogs, etc. The American Academy of Pediatrics even coined the term “Facebook Depression” in 2011.

 During my travels, I occasionally come across individuals who—despite being inspired by creative genius—are weighed down with the uncertainty of their own skills.
-I’m not talking about shy people (although that could be a future topic), instead I’m talking about that new photographer, graphic designer, or artist who is afraid to enter that art show, or holds back just a tad at that audition.
+I’m not talking about shy people (although that could be a future topic), instead I’m talking about the photographer, UX designer, creative, etc., who is afraid to compete for business, or insecure when going after a promotion.
 You’ve seen the best, maybe you want to be the best, but you can’t seem to get there.
 Even worse, you sometimes look at your peers with envy & disgust—their success only amplifying your sense of failure.
 And that’s your problem.

 We’re all faking it.

 In this technology-driven-hyper-connected-global-space, we as content creators, all of us, strive to put our best face out there for everyone to see.
-Technology, specifically social media, has taken this idea of celebrity public persona and attached it to the small business and individuals.
-That’s not to say that everything is a lie.
+Technology, specifically social media, has taken this idea of celebrity public persona and attached it to every professional or business.
+That’s not to say everything is a lie.
 There’s some truth sprinkled in, albiet selectively screened to make the right impact.

-Take a wedding photographer as an example.
-His/her wedding website may have a blog.
-That blog documents all the weddings to date.
-The best photos are be posted (of course), and the blog post describes an [insert overly positive adjective here] event.
-It’s promoted through social media, e.g., Twitter, Facebook, etc., and reflects the brand.
-Under most circumstances updates reflect that wedding photographer persona.
-If the content or social media channels started spouting off about politics, religion, or maybe a depressed cat, the wedding photographer risks alienating his/her target market.
+Let’s examine the professionals you admire.
+Perhaps they have a blog.
+That blog shares some business advice and services.
+Useful articles are published, and there’s the occasional post describing an [insert overly positive adjective here] event.
+It’s promoted through social media, and updates reflect the brand.
+If the content or social media channels started spouting off about personal issues, politics, religion, or maybe a depressed cat, those professionals would risk alienating their audience.

-Now that’s not to say that all communications are HAPPY HAPPY JOY JOY.
-Communications are posted to illicit a certain response, be they Likes, Shares, Comments, Purchases, etc. I envy teenagers who haven’t learned how to filter.
-Their sometimes immature, generally emotionally charged behavior, probably wouldn’t impress potential employers, but I appreciate how they hold nothing back.
+Now that’s not to say that all communications have to be HAPPY HAPPY JOY JOY.
+Nor am I discouraging you from personalizing the content you share.
+Communications are posted to illicit a certain response, be they likes, shares, comments, purchases, etc. I envy teenagers who haven’t learned how to filter.
+Their sometimes immature, generally emotionally charged behavior, probably won’t impress potential employers, but I appreciate how they hold nothing back.